Orthodontics

 • At adulthood - more complicated and often requires more than one dental professional to fully correct a problem.

-• The retention phase —use of a retainer to hold the teeth that have been brought into their new position and ensure their long term results
+• The retention phase —use of a retainer to hold the teeth that have been brought into their new position and ensure long-term results.

 Invisalign or invisible braces

-Some cosmetic dentists / orthodontists offer invisalign which uses a series of clear virtually invisible aligners that are custom-moulded to your teeth and help reposition them gradually over time.
-The advantages of invisalign are that the aligners can be removed to eat and clean and it is not obvious to others that you are having treatment or wearing braces.
-You can read more about invisible orthodontics on our Invisalgn page.
-Another form of invisible braces are Lingual braces these braces although made from metal brackets and wires are placed at the backs of the teeth and so are not visible from the front when you smile.
+Some cosmetic dentists/orthodontists offer Invisalign, which uses a series of virtually invisible aligners custom-moulded to your teeth to help reposition them over time.
+The advantages of Invisalign are that the aligners can be removed when eating and cleaning, and it's not obvious to others that you are having treatment or wearing braces.
+You can read more about invisible orthodontics on our Invisalign page.
+Another form of invisible braces are Lingual braces, which, although made from metal brackets and wires, are placed at the back of the teeth and are invisible when you smile.

-Inman aligners are an alternative to invisalign treatment for simple orthodontic cases which require movements of the front teeth only.
-This removable appliance achives complete movement in about 6 - 8 weeks in some cases, however it is not suitable for all and it is best to seek advice through an orthodontic consultation before chosing the right treatment for your problem.
+Inman Aligners are an alternative to Invisalign treatment for simple orthodontic cases that require movements of the front teeth only.
+This removable appliance achieves complete movement in about six to eight weeks in some cases; however, it is not suitable for all and it's best to seek advice through an orthodontic consultation before choosing the treatment for your problem.
 Your can read more about this appliance on our Inman Aligner page.

-As orthodontic technology has improves overtime there are a wide variety of braces available for straightening and moving teeth.
-Friction free braces such as the Damon braces system provide a faster and more comfortable alternative to conventional fixed orthodontic braces.
+As orthodontic technology has improved over time, there are a wide variety of braces available for straightening and moving teeth.
+Friction-free braces, such as the Damon braces system, provide a faster and more comfortable alternative to conventional fixed orthodontic braces.